ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 During this phase, you set up a custom security group and user account, install the EDM Upload Agent tool, index the sensitive data, and then upload the indexed data.

-1. As a global administrator, Exchange Online administrator, or compliance administrator, set up a security group (you can call this `EDM_DataUploaders`).
+1. As a global administrator, Exchange Online administrator, or compliance administrator, [set up a security group](https://docs.microsoft.com/office365/admin/email/create-edit-or-delete-a-security-group) (you can call this `EDM_DataUploaders`).

     Grant permissions to this security group as follows:

       - Read access to the sensitive data (for exporting to a file in .csv format)
       - Local admin access to a designated machine

-    Then, set up a new user account, and add that account to the security group (EDM_DataUploaders).
+    Then, [set up a new user account](https://docs.microsoft.com/office365/admin/add-users/add-users?view=o365-worldwide), and add that account to the security group (`EDM_DataUploaders`).

 2. Sign into the designated machine with the user account that was created in the previous step.

-3. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
+Then, download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
 Make sure to note the installation location (such as `C:\`).

-4. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt, and then sign in:
+3. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt, and then sign in:

     `EdmUploadAgent.exe /Authorize`

-5. Save the sensitive data file (recall our example is SampleDataStore.csv) to the local drive on the machine.
+4. Save the sensitive data file (recall our example is SampleDataStore.csv) to the local drive on the machine.

     For example, we saved our example SampleDataStore.csv file to `C:\Edm\Data`.

-6. To index your sensitive data, run the following command in Windows Command Prompt:
+5. To index your sensitive data, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /CreateHash /DataStoreName <DataStoreName> /DataFile <DataFilePath> /HashLocation <HashedFileLocation>`